gizatechxyz/orion/docs/apis/operators/neural-network/nn.logsoftmax.md

 // [[0,1],[2,3]]
 let tensor = u32_tensor_2x2_helper();

-// We can call `softmax` function as follows. return NNTrait::logsoftmax(@tensor, 1);
+// We can call `logsoftmax` function as follows. return NNTrait::logsoftmax(@tensor, 1);
 }
 This will first generate the softmax output tensor